The AIM group program provides children and their families with an opportunity

 into the student's individual program plan and curriculum.

-The AIM center-based program consists of two classrooms.
+The AIM group program consists of two classrooms.
 The Star Room is the entry

 classroom for most children, with students ranging in age from approximately 16